soulflick/soulflick-mpFree4k_v2/README.md

 - Playlist Information Screen
 - Export Playlist Information
+- Option to exclude broken files
+- Improved drag'n'drop

 Version 2.5.2

 - Edit Tags from Playlist
+- Allow to edit multiple Files at once
 - Dynamic Reload of Tracks when edited.
 - Added Path information in Playlist and TrackView
 - Highlight of broken files